www.largecents.net

 1794 S-43 Short Bust

-I got this one at the Mississippi State Show in Biloxi, MS. The dealer I got this from also had an amazing S-26, very fine; I bought this one instead because it was in my price range!
-Nicknamed the "Short Bust" variety.
-The ending curl in the hair seems to be absent.
-The reverse leaves a bit to be desired, but the die break through U in UNITED shows up well.
+The first S-43 I purchased came from the Mississippi State Show in Biloxi, MS. The dealer I got it from also had an amazing S-26, very fine; I bought his S-43 instead because it was in my price range!
+Nicknamed the "Short Bust" variety, as the ending curl in the hair seems to be absent.

 1794 S-44 Short Bust, Crack Through Date

-An eBay purchase.
+An eBay purchase in January 2008.
 A common variety, but nice and smooth, and it's hard to find smooth '94's!
 S-44 is a "Head of '94" variety.
 However, Miss Liberty's lower curl doesn't have the "hook", so this variety is sometimes mistakenly called a "Head of '95", even by the grading companies.
 The die crack through 17 identifies the obverse, and the reverse vertical crack between S and OF identifies the reverse.

 1794 S-55 Leaning 7, Large Berries